Bema-Technologies/radar-apm-agent/packages/radar-apm-agent/README.md

 ## Ignore Methods

-You can optionally ignore methods so that they will not be tracked by Kadira.
+You can optionally ignore methods so that they traces will not be tracked by Kadira.
+Please note that these ignored methods will also hide server side error traces for those requests as well.
+You will see an error occured, but traces and stacks are wiped.
 On server startup do something like:

 ```
 Kadira.ignoreMethod("login");